For More Free Online Car Insurance Quotes, Visit Our Car Insurance Resource Center.

 - Websites, Mobile Apps, and Car Accessories for Safe Driving

 - While it may seem counterintuitive, some smartphone apps can help teens drive more safely and with fewer distractions.
-A few apps of this type operate on a simple premise: lock down the phone’s texting, calling, or browsing functions until the car is at a standstill.
+A few apps of this type operate on a simple premise: prevent texting while driving until the car is at a standstill.

 - Allstate offers informative and entertaining videos and games to capture teens’ attention and educate them about safe driving.

 - Tip for parents: Ask your insurer about GPS units, dashboard cameras, and other gadgets to track your teen’s driving.
 Such devices, which are readily available online, not only notify the parent by text or email when their teen driver strays a certain distance from home, they also notify parents when the teen exceeds certain speed limits, drives erratically, or is involved in an accident.
 Many major insurers offer these devices or provide discounts for families who purchase and install them on their cars.